Balsamic Braised Eye of Round Steak

 This post may contain affiliate links.
 Please read the disclosure policy.

-These Eye of Round Steaks are cooked low and slow until they reach fork-tender deliciousness!
-This simple beef eye of round recipe uses braising method to tenderize lean and tough meat, simmering with onions in a flavorful honey balsamic sauce.
+This Eye of Round Steak is cooked low and slow to reach fork-tender deliciousness!
+This simple beef eye of round recipe uses braising to tenderize this lean and tough cut, simmering with onions in a flavorful honey balsamic sauce.

 Eye of round steak is one of the leanest available cuts of beef.
 When cooked properly, it’s a delicious beef steak that’s low in fat and calories.
 Braised eye of round steak was said to be one of President Ford’s favorite dishes!